reneghosh/reneghosh.github.io/_articles/stemel0-0-1.md

 | `<` | shift next notes down an octave |
 | `/` | start a new voice |

-A score inbvolving two voices can be described very simply.
+A score involving two voices can be described very simply.
 For example, note `0` on two-step/one-step rythm, with note 7 playing on the first step then resting for two steps:

 ```